Mental Health & Human Performance

 What about fees & insurance?

-The governing body of clinical counsellors in British Columbia (British Columbia Association of Clinical Counsellors) has suggested a professional fee between $120 - $150 per 50 minute sessions.
-My fees for individual sessions start at $120/55 minutes.
-I welcome ICBC clients and am registered as a clinician with the Crime Victim Assistance Program (CVAP).
-In addition, and am covered through many EAP programs that accept registered clinical counsellors (RCC) under the BCACC.
+The governing body of clinical counsellors in British Columbia (British Columbia Association of Clinical Counsellors) has suggested a professional fee between $130 - $150 per 50 minute sessions.
+My fees for individual sessions start at $130/55 minutes.
+I am covered through many EAP programs that accept registered clinical counsellors (RCC) under the BCACC.
 Before making your appointment, contact your EAP program to confirm they support RCCs.
 You will then be able to submit your receipts for full or partial reimbursement.

-I am able to receive payment through all major credit cards, Interac, Apple Pay or e-transfer.
+I am able to receive payment through all major credit cards, debit, Apple Pay and Google Pay.
 I will also accept cash payment in full (as I do not keep cash on hand to make change).
 Please note: fees are due at the end of each session.
 I am unable to offer payment deferrals.

 What if I can't make my appointment?